NFYK13004U Quantum Field Theory 1

 Content

 This course is an introduction to Quantum Field Theory.
-Emphasis is on the part of quantum field theory which is not just relativitic quantum mechanics.
+Emphasis is on the part of quantum field theory, which is not just relativistic quantum mechanics.

 The path integral formulation of quantum mechanics is introduced and generalized to field theory.
 Perturbation theory of quantum field theory is developed, including the notation of Feynman rules and Feynman diagrams.
 The renormalization group is introduced.
 Quantum electro-dynamics (QED), the theory of electrons and photons, and quantum chromo-dynamics, the theory of quarks and gluons, are studied as examples of quantum gauge theories.